MultiSafepay/docs/content/payments/features/manual-capture/_index.md

 ## Statuses

 {{< details title="About order and transaction statuses" >}}
+For each payment in your MultiSafepay account, there are two statuses that change as payment progresses:

 - Order status: the progress of the customer's order with you, independent of the payment
 - Transaction status: the progression towards settling the funds in your MultiSafepay balance